 We have one.
 You should contribute to the fabric of democracy and read it.

-Willard’s Executive Board takes charge of creating all dorm events, ensures the dorm runs smoothly, and tries to make sure all residents are happy with the Woo-Shack life.
-If you want a full description of each officer’s job, read the Constitution.
+Willard’s Executive Board takes charge of creating all dorm events, ensures the dorm runs smoothly, and tries to make sure all residents are happy with the Woo Shack life.
+If you want a full description of each officer’s job, check out our Exec bios!

 The Faculty-in-Residence (FIR) is a member of Northwestern’s faculty who lives with their family in an apartment attached to the dorm.
 They host dinners and other events regularly for Willard residents (and they’re super cool!).